mytutorcode/mod_evasive/README.md

 off - when limits exceeded configured HTTPStatus is thrown and request processing is blocked.
 Default off.

+#### DOSReportDest

+**Context**: server config, virtualhost, directory

+If set, JSON reports of every accessing IP together with hit counts are sent by UDP to this ip:port.

+#### DOSIPFromHeader

+**Context**: server config, virtualhost, directory

+If set, rather than using the IP address of the connection, take the IP address from the named header.
+This is intended for use behind a load balancer.

 ## TWEAKING APACHE

 The keep-alive settings for your children should be reasonable enough to